Mohansithaiya/cover/README.md

-# Ex.05 Book Front Cover Page Design
+# Ex.07 Interactive Image Gallery
-## Date:07/11/24
+## Date:13/11/24

 ## AIM:
-To design a book front cover page using HTML and CSS.
+To design a interactive image gallery using html,css and javascript.

 ## DESIGN STEPS: